TIit0/DevChallenge3/README.md

 - the custom bullet points were another challenge i did not realize there was not a "straight foward" way to just change the bullet points. but it was really fun to learn

+PS: the part with this was added way later, i did not know This at the time haha

 thanks for reading!